Meeseri/Meeseri/README.md

 Whether it’s IT infrastructure, frontend dev, or AI-assisted workflows — I’m here to keep learning, building, and making things better for whoever comes next.

 ---

-> *“This is what learning looks like — not perfect, not finished, but absolutely in motion.”*
-> — Oli